TeKrop/cursoranim/README.md

 - `drop` : drop the current dragged object under the cursor.
 To make it work, the object under the cursor must be a jQuery UI Droppable object (see [jQuery UI documentation about Droppable](https://jqueryui.com/droppable/)).
 There is not option for this action.
 - `wait` : wait a certain amount of time without doing anything. **Options** :
     - `duration` (optional) : duration of the waiting in milliseconds.
 If not provided, the defaultDuration value will be taken instead.
 - `type` : type a text into a text input or textarea.
 Using typed.js, the text is written dynamically.
-For the options, i'm using typed.js options, check [typed.js documentation](https://github.com/mattboldt/typed.js/#customization) to know which options you can use :)
+For the options, i'm using typed.js options, here are the ones you can use :
+    - `strings` (mandatory) : array of strings to type in the text box.
+If you just want to type one text, just give one string in the array.
+With typed.js, if you provide several strings, it will write the first string, then erase it dynamically, then write the second one, etc...
+    - `typeSpeed` (optional) : typing speed (default : 0)
+    - `startDelay` (optional) : time before typing starts in ms (default : 0)
+    - `backSpeed` (optional) : backspacing speed (default : 0)
+    - `backDelay` (optional) : time before backspacing in ms (default : 500)

 ### Initialize with options
 ```